Supporting since 2011

 Background

 Free the Bears has been working with the Cambodian Forestry Administration to provide a safe sanctuary for bears rescued from the illegal wildlife trade in Cambodia since 1997.
 Today the Cambodian Bear Sanctuary is the worlds’ biggest sanctuary for sun bears, home to rescued bears housed in world-class forest enclosures.
-Additionally numerous sun bears have been sent to join cooperative breeding programmes in Australasia and Europe, including Colchester Zoo’s own pair of sun bears; Srey Ya and Jo Jo.
+Additionally numerous sun bears have been sent to join cooperative breeding programmes in Australasia and Europe, including Colchester Zoological Society’s own pair of sun bears; Srey Ya and Jo Jo.

 Free the Bears has been working in Laos since 2003.
 Since then, more than 100 bears have been confiscated or have been donated.
 As a result of strengthened law enforcement efforts, bears have been rescued and relocated to a sanctuary at Luang Prabang.
 This facility contains a quarantine area, numerous bear houses plus adjoining forest enclosures, including pre-release enclosures to begin the process of trialling the processes required to successfully rehabilitate rescued bears in order to return them to the wild.